waleed415/CleanCodeScaffold/README.md

 # CleanCodeScaffold
 CleanCodeScaffold project is a Clean Code Architecture template designed for .NET Core 6 and 8.
 It incorporates essential components such as Identity Framework for user management, a Generic Repository for data access, and Serilog with Seq for robust logging.
 Ideal for building modular, maintainable, and scalable applications following best practices in software architecture.

+**Contributers**

+Contributers are always welcome.
+Want to contribute?
+Send me an email at Waleed.khan415@gmail.com or a WhatsApp message to +923154106410 +966543430024 to discuss how you can get involved!

 **Key Features**:

 **Clean Code Architecture**: Follows the Hexagonal (Ports and Adapters) Architecture pattern, separating core business logic from external concerns.